Allometry: Overview

 Allometry often studies shape differences in terms of ratios of the objects' dimensions.
-Two objects of different size, but common shape, will have their dimensions in the same ratio.
+Two objects of different size, but common shape, have their dimensions in the same ratio.
 Take, for example, a biological object that grows as it matures.
 Its size changes with age, but the shapes are similar.
 Studies of ontogenetic allometry often use lizards or snakes as model organisms both because they lack parental care after birth or hatching and because they exhibit a large range of body sizes between the juvenile and adult stage.
 Lizards often exhibit allometric changes during their ontogeny.

 In addition to studies that focus on growth, allometry also examines shape variation among individuals of a given age (and sex), which is referred to as static allometry.
-Comparisons of species are used to examine interspecific or evolutionary allometry (see also: Phylogenetic comparative methods).
+Comparisons of species are used to examine interspecific or evolutionary allometry (see also Phylogenetic comparative methods).

 Isometric scaling and geometric similarity

 Isometric scaling happens when proportional relationships are preserved as size changes during growth or over evolutionary time.
 An example is found in frogs—aside from a brief period during the few weeks after metamorphosis, frogs grow isometrically.
 Therefore, a frog whose legs are as long as its body will retain that relationship throughout its life, even if the frog itself increases in size tremendously.

 Isometric scaling is governed by the square–cube law.
 An organism which doubles in length isometrically will find that the surface area available to it will increase fourfold, while its volume and mass will increase by a factor of eight.
 This can present problems for organisms.
 In the case of above, the animal now has eight times the biologically active tissue to support, but the surface area of its respiratory organs has only increased fourfold, creating a mismatch between scaling and physical demands.
 Similarly, the organism in the above example now has eight times the mass to support on its legs, but the strength of its bones and muscles is dependent upon their cross-sectional area, which has only increased fourfold.
 Therefore, this hypothetical organism would experience twice the bone and muscle loads of its smaller version.
 This mismatch can be avoided either by being "overbuilt" when small or by changing proportions during growth, called allometry.

 Isometric scaling is often used as a null hypothesis in scaling studies, with 'deviations from isometry' considered evidence of physiological factors forcing allometric growth.